Day 1

 Day 5

 After such an amazing encounter with the Giants the day before, a free day is perfect to take in all the captivating beauty of the glaciers.
 Today is your perfect opportunity to immerse yourself in the rural culture of Patagonia.
 Around El Calafate, there are several options of ranches to visit and learn about its history and witness a shearing demonstration.
-At the end of the day, a grilled lambed awaits, sizzling in its Patagonian traditional cross stake.
+At the end of the day, a grilled lamb awaits, sizzling in its Patagonian traditional cross stake.

 Day 6